stevekerrison/sw_swallow_etherboot/README.rst

 Dest.
 Chan: The chanend to communicate to followed by 0x02 to represent a channel resource Rtn.
 Node: The logical node ID to which the destination to should respond.
 Rtn.
 Chan: The chanend to which the destination should respond.
-Rtn Flag: If 0x01 then Rtn.
+Rtn Flag: If 0x02 then Rtn.
 Node and Rt.
 Chan are transmitted.
 If 0x00 then the Ethernet board's receiver channel is used instead.
-If 0x02 then the ethernet's sender channel end is used and a handshake is performed at the beginning.
+If 0x01 then the ethernet's sender channel end is used.
- All other values are invalid.
+Proto: 0x0: Do no control token send/receiving except for those in the tail.
+  0x1: Transaction style control tokens - synchronisation at the beginning and end of the payload.
+  0x2: Standard control tokens - One per transfer (slow, but avoids tieing up network routes for long).
+  0x3: Synchronisation at beginning, but just an outbound PAUSE token at the end of payload The tokens in Tail will always be sent before the final synchronisation if Proto requires it.
+If Rtn Flag is non-zero, then Proto should be zero, lest deadlock occur.
 Format: 0x1 means single-token INT/OUTT instructions are used, 0x4 means 4-byte IN/OUT instructions are used.
 Length: Format * Length = Number of bytes in Data section
 Data: The payload to send.